dockerTools.buildImage

 .

-Some notes about reproducibility
+Some notes about reproducibility Link to heading

 This method only works if store paths used in layers are bit reproducible.
 The image JSON file contains the digest of store paths used by the layer.
 It is possible to build some store paths while getting the JSON image file from a Nix binray cache.
 In this situation, it would be possible to get different digests.
 When Skopeo pushes the image, it will fail because the digest it computed (from the local store paths) does’t correspond to the digest specified in the image JSON file (computed on another machine).